phthom/ContainerOrchestration/3-KubernetesLab.md

 The resources that are required to run the cluster, such as **VLANS and IP addresses**, are managed in an **IBM-owned IBM Cloud** Infrastructure (SoftLayer) account.
 When you create a standard cluster, you manage these resources in your own IBM Cloud Infrastructure (SoftLayer) account.
 You can learn more about these resources when you create a standard cluster.

-**Tip**: Lite clusters that are created with a IBM Cloud free trial account are automatically removed after the free trial period ends, unless you upgrade to a IBM Cloud Pay-As-You-Go account.
+**Tip**: Lite clusters that are created with a IBM Cloud free trial account are **automatically removed** after the free trial period ends, unless you upgrade to a IBM Cloud Pay-As-You-Go account.

-# Task 2 : prepare your environment
+# Task 2 : Prepare your environment

 Deploy and manage your own Kubernetes cluster in the cloud.
 You can automate the deployment, operation, scaling, and monitoring of containerized apps in a cluster of independent compute hosts called worker nodes.